 I recognize that not all learners enjoy or benefit from group work.
 Consequently, I utilize peer tutoring which, in my opinion, has a strong impact on both the giver and receiver of the instruction.
 Peer tutoring can occur cross-grade levels, among the community F2F or online, or within the classroom.
 For example, Skype in Education is a great two-way learning platform to match learners with peers.
 Last but not least, teachers can learn from their students!

 In summary, my philosophy of teaching adheres to a pragmatic approach, which focuses on the students’ individual needs and expected learning outcomes.
 Online learning platforms and/or regular classrooms can provide multiple opportunities to address each student’s need appropriately.
 Students appreciate explicit and timely instruction and correction from a thoughtful teacher.
-Online learning can be as fulfilling as face-to-face (F2F) instruction in the traditional classroom if the instructional designer appropriately provides authentic learning activities from meaningful content.
-However, it’s my belief that hybrid classes are most likely the best learning situation to meet the needs of all students due to learning styles, disabilities, and the innate need for human contact.
+Online learning can be as fulfilling as face-to-face instruction in the traditional classroom if the instructional designer appropriately provides authentic learning activities from meaningful content.
+However, it’s my belief that hybrid classes are most likely the best learning situation to meet the needs of all students due to learning preferences, disabilities, and the innate need for human contact.
 Please contact me to learn more.